pknipp/physics-sims/README.md

 export default Rock;
 ```

 * Mindlessly using the geometric 1/*z* factor specified in the previous part leads to some unrealistic results, namely that the entire viewing area is covered with distant asteroids.
-This is often called "Olber's dark night sky paradox" when considered for the case of viewing stars from an Earth-bound vantage point.
+This is often called [Olber's dark night sky paradox](https://en.wikipedia.org/wiki/Olbers%27_paradox) when considered for the case of viewing stars from an Earth-bound vantage point.
 Accordingly I replace 1/(1 - *z*) with    1/(1 - *z*) - 1/(1 + *z*), which leads to all asteroids' invisibility beyond the "distant" plane *z*= 0 (from which asteroids appear gradually/continuously, as if from a fog).

 ```
 let size = this.state.width * (1 / (1 - z) - 1 / (1 + z));